xuyangwang0825/BloomBee/README.md

 #### With pip

-If your versions of Python and PyTorch match the requirements, you can install hivemind from pip:
+If your versions of Python and PyTorch match the requirements, you can install bloombee from pip:

 ```
 pip install bloombee